THE BEST THINGS IN LIFE ARE FREE

 The best part about this challenge was that no one asked us to solve this problem because no one knew it was a problem until we learned about it.
 So we went to work to answer the question no body asked and in doing so, changed the game forever.

+INSIGHTEVERYBODY LOVES FREE STUFF.
 However, most people would rather not interact with another person if they didn’t have to in order it.

-CHECK IN AND ENJOY A FREE SAMPLE.
-EASY-PEEZEE.
+SOLUTIONCHECK IN AND ENJOY A FREE SAMPLE.

 We knew that P&G products almost always meet or exceed the products claims once someone overcomes the barrier to trial.
 So we just needed to get product samples in the hands of consumers so they can see for themselves the product really does live up the claims.